mjbradvica/personal-website-articles/2021/blazor-series/blazor-in-memory-state.md

 }
 ```

-Our StateStore holds our InitialState, a dictionary of reducers, and a dispatch method.
+Our StateStore holds a reference to our applicats state source of truth.
+This is represented by a simple data bag we have named "InitialState".
+There is a single method called "Dispatch" which will accept and action which will be handled by our reducer dictionary.
+Our dictionary of types uses an object type as the key and an Action delete of type "IAction".
+When the correct object type is encountered, the function to update our state is triggered.

+Because we will inject our StateStore as a cascading parameter, every time the "InitialState" is updated, our application will respond to the updated state.

 **Adding our state container to the application**